hannestschofenig/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 When SUIT_Process_Dependency completes, it forwards the last status code that occurred in the Dependency.

-### suit-condition-is-dependency {#suit-condition-is-dependency}
+## suit-condition-is-dependency {#suit-condition-is-dependency}

 Check whether the current Component index is present in the Dependency list.
 If the current Component is in the Dependency list, suit-condition-is-dependency succeeds.
 Otherwise, it fails.
 This can be used along with component-id = True to act on all Dependencies or on all non-Dependency Components.
 See {{creating-manifests}} for more details.

-### suit-condition-dependency-integrity {#suit-condition-dependency-integrity}
+## suit-condition-dependency-integrity {#suit-condition-dependency-integrity}

 Verify the integrity of a Dependency Manifest.
 When a Manifest Processor executes suit-condition-dependency-integrity, it performs the following operations:

-1. Evaluate any Delegation Chains
-2. Verify the signature of the Manifest hash
+1. Verify the signature of the Manifest hash
-3. Compare the Manifest hash to the provided hash
+2. Compare the Manifest hash to the provided hash
-4. Verify the Manifest against the Manifest hash
+3. Verify the Manifest against the Manifest hash

 If any of these steps fails, the Manifest Process MUST immediately Abort.

 The Manifest Processor MAY cache the results of these operations for later use from the context of the current Manifest.
 The Manifest Processor MUST NOT use cached results from any other Manifest context.
 If the Manifest Processor caches the results of these checks, it MUST eliminate this cache if any Fetch, or Copy operation targets the Dependency Manifest's Component ID.

-### suit-directive-unlink {#suit-directive-unlink}
+## suit-directive-unlink {#suit-directive-unlink}

 suit-directive-unlink applies to Manifests.
 When the Components defined by a Manifest are no longer needed, the Manifest processor unlinks the Manifest to inform the Manifest processor that they are no longer needed.
 The unlink Command decrements an implementation-defined reference counter.
 This reference counter MUST persist across restarts.
 The reference counter MUST NOT be decremented by a given Manifest more than once, and the Manifest processor must enforce this.
 The Manifest processor MAY choose to ignore a Unlink Directive depending on device policy.